Tara Grinstead murder case: Legal proceedings

 In August 2017, a grand jury filed four new charges against Dukes: two counts of making false statements, one count of hindering apprehension of a criminal and one count of concealing the death of another.
 These additional charges are based on a Wilcox County indictment stating that Dukes had lied to a GBI official who had questioned him in 2016 concerning the disappearance of Grinstead.

 After Ryan Duke and Bo Dukes were arrested, Irwin County judge Melanie Cross issued a gag order prohibiting anyone involved with the case from talking about it in order to protect Duke's right to a fair trial.
 Georgia television stations WMAZ and WXIA challenged the order in court, and Judge Cross relaxed the order but still "restricted public comment by anyone working with the prosecution or defense, court staff, and current and former police officers on the case."
 WMAZ and WXIA again took this order to court and the case went to the Supreme Court of Georgia in October 2017.
 In March 2018, the gag order was tossed out in a unanimous opinion.

 The trial of Bo Dukes began on March 19, 2019.
 He was found guilty for his role in helping cover up the murder and was sentenced to 25 years in prison on March 22, 2019.

 Ryan Duke's murder trial was set for April 1, 2019, but the Georgia Supreme Court delayed the trial on March 28, 2019, after Duke's lawyers contended that they were unconstitutionally denied funds for experts to testify on Duke's behalf.
 The trial began on May 9, 2022.

 At the trial, Duke pleaded not guilty to murder, and blamed Dukes for the killing.
 On May 20, 2022, Duke was found not guilty of murder, aggravated assault and burglary, but guilty of concealing a death.
 Three days later Duke was given the maximum sentence of ten years in prison.

+On February 27, 2025, additional charges that had been brought against the two men in Ben Hill County, Georgia related to the case were thrown out by an appeals court.
+The decision did not affect the original sentences in the case.